 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/ajo-19-68).
 The authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-The study protocol was approved by the Institutional Review Board of Hospital Samaritano - SP (52479116.3.0000.5487) and was conducted in accordance with the Helsinki Declaration of 1964 (revised 2008).
+The study protocol was approved by the Institutional Review Board of Hospital Samaritano - SP (52479116.3.0000.5487) and was conducted in accordance with the Helsinki Declaration (as revised in 2013).
 The authors confirm that written informed consent was dismissed by the IRB for publication (retrospective review of electronic medical record) of this article and any accompanying images.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.

 - Tufik S, Santos-Silva R, Taddei JA, et al. Obstructive sleep apnea syndrome in the Sao Paulo Epidemiologic Sleep Study.
 Sleep Med 2010;11:441-6.
 [Crossref] [PubMed]